 In early 1947, he attended the Unit Air Transportability Course at the Joint Air School, Rivers, Manitoba, beginning a long association with airborne forces.
 He went to B Light Battery (Para) 1 RCHA, as a Group III instructor in the spring of 1949, qualifying as a parachutist.

-The following September he joined the 2nd Field Regiment, Royal Canadian Horse Artillery as it prepared for service in Korea.
+The following September, he joined the 2nd Field Regiment, Royal Canadian Horse Artillery, prepared for service in Korea.
 In October 1950, he was sent to Korea with its Advance Water Party.
 He returned to Fort Lewis in December 1950, to rejoin the Regiment as it trained.

 After six months of training at Fort Lewis, his unit boarded the American ship, General Edwin D. Patrick, arriving on 4 May 1951 in Pusan, Korea.
 Now a Warrant Officer 2nd Class, he served in Korea until 27 December.
 He found himself, once again, at Shilo and the Gunner School.
 He qualified as a Field Branch Artillery Instructor (Group IV) and went to 1st Light Battery (Para) as a Battery Sergeant Major.

 In November 1968, he was RSM at 1st Regiment, Royal Canadian Horse Artillery in Germany.
-He played a key role in guiding the unit’s conversion from light towed to medium self-propelled guns.
-His experience of 25 years and of service on similar equipment during World War II provided valuable insight into the employment of the 155mm M109.
+He played a crucial role in guiding the unit’s conversion from light towed to medium self-propelled guns.
+His experience of 25 years and served on similar equipment during World War II provided valuable insight into the employment of the 155mm M109.